eightball270/MikroTik-Static-Routing/README.md

 4. Crossover Cables (for inter-router connection)

 ## Configuration Completed
-1. VLAN on routers and switches
+1. VLANs on routers and switches
-2. IP address on the router which is used as the gateway for each client PCs and inter-router network
+2. The IP address on the router is used as the gateway for each client PC and for the inter-router network
 3. Static IP address of each client PCs
 4. Static routing configuration via command-line

 ## Static Routing
-In a Mikrotik router, form a routing table by adding the destination network address (dst-address) and its gateway, for example so that a client directly connected to router R2 can connect to network address 192.168.10.0/25, then configure router R2 static routing with dst-address 192.168.10.0/25 with router R1's ip address directly connected to router R2 (10.10.10.1) as the gateway.
-The command-line format on Mikrotik is "ip route add dst-address=192.168.10.0/25 gateway=10.10.10.1".
+On a MikroTik router, a routing table is formed by adding the destination network address (dst-address) and its corresponding gateway.
+For example, to allow a client directly connected to Router R2 to access the 192.168.10.0/25 network, configure static routing on Router R2 with dst-address 192.168.10.0/25 and use the IP address of Router R1 (10.10.10.1), which is directly connected to Router R2, as the gateway.
+The command-line format on MikroTik is "ip route add dst-address=192.168.10.0/25 gateway=10.10.10.1".

 ![Static Routing (MikroTik)](https://github.com/eightball270/MikroTik-Static-Routing/blob/main/Static%20Routing%20(MikroTik).png)